Adrian Newey: Williams (1991–1996)

-1994 saw a rare dip in performance for Newey-designed cars and the team and drivers struggled to match the Rory Byrne-designed Benetton B194 for pace and reliability.
-Disaster struck at the 1994 San Marino Grand Prix with the death of Ayrton Senna who had joined Williams that year.
-A late-season charge, helped by a two-race ban for Schumacher, enabled Williams to claim their third straight constructors' championship.
-However, Williams were unable to take a third consecutive drivers' title, and with possible manslaughter charges for Senna's accident in prospect, cracks began to show in Newey's relationship with Williams team management.
+saw a rare dip in performance for Newey-designed cars and the team and drivers struggled to match Schumacher and the Rory Byrne-designed Benetton B194 for pace and reliability.
+Disaster struck at the 1994 San Marino Grand Prix with the death of Senna who had joined Williams that year.
+A late-season charge, helped by a two-race ban for Schumacher, enabled Williams to claim their third straight Constructors' title; however, Williams were unable to take a third consecutive Drivers' title, and with possible manslaughter charges for Senna's accident in prospect, cracks began to show in Newey's relationship with Williams team management.